U.S. airlines see distant recovery as coronoavirus hits travel

 Chicago-based United has taken some of the most aggressive measures to date, saying on Tuesday it had raised $2 billion in new capital to bring liquidity to $8 billion and slashed its 2020 capital expenditure by more than a third to about $4.5 billion.

 "Let me blunt.
-Hope is not a strategy," Kirby told investors, saying it could take the industry two to three years to fully recover.
+Speaking for United, hope is not a strategy," Kirby told investors, saying it could take 18 months for demand to recover.

-United will not take jet deliveries or add capacity back to the market until it sees demand returning, he said.
+United is not taking jet deliveries for the time being and will not add capacity back to the market until it sees demand returning, he said.
 The airline expects to post a first-quarter loss due to the crisis, and Kirby and CEO Oscar Munoz are forgoing their base salaries until June 30.

 Delta said it had seen net bookings fall by as much as 25% to 30% and expected the situation to worsen further.